deep-diver/ai-paper-reviewer/content/paper-reviews/2410.13924/index.md

 > </details>

-> Table 2 presents a comparison of different training strategies for PointTransformerv3 and MinkowskiNet models on the ScanNet20 dataset, highlighting the performance improvements achieved through large-scale pre-training with ALS200.
+> This table compares the performance of different training strategies for PointTransformerV3 and MinkowskiNet models on the ScanNet20 dataset, highlighting the benefits of large-scale pre-training with automatically generated labels.

 {{< table-caption >}}